 - Minimum processing for any funds awarded is 7 business days.

 - Students should be considered undergraduate students pursuing their first Bachelor’s degree.

 - Students should be within one year of graduating from their first Bachelor’s degree.

 - Students should be in good academic standing with the University, maintaining a 2.0 GPA or above.

-- Priority is given to students who are eligible for a federal Pell grant, or have a $7000 or less Estimated Family Contribution; this is calculated by the FAFSA (Free Application for Federal Student Aid).
+- Students should have a $7000 or less Estimated Family Contribution; this is calculated by the FAFSA (Free Application for Federal Student Aid).
+Priority is given to students who are eligible for a federal Pell grant.

 - If a student is not eligible to file the FAFSA, they can file an ISNAW (Institutional Student Need Analysis Worksheet) with the Financial Aid & Scholarships office.

 - Students must have exhausted all other financial aid options offered to them, including federal student loans.

 - This does not include Parent PLUS loans or private loan options.